 Organizations that handle user data today should be wary of the potential pitfalls surrounding the compliance standards demanded by privacy laws such as GDPR.
-However, those of an enterprising mindset would do well to recognize the opportunities that this heightened focus on user consented data presents.
+However, those of an enterprising mindset would do well to recognize the opportunities that this heightened focus on valid GDPR consent presents.

 Earning the trust of consumers can only be achieved by acting with transparency, respecting users’ choice and privacy, and delivering relevant marketing recommendations that they will want to engage with in return.
 It’s this value exchange between organizations and users that leads to business success.

-For most consumers, the inner workings of mobile marketing are still an unknown quantity.
+For most consumers, the inner workings of digital advertising are still an unknown quantity.
 71% of users believe that brands with access to their personal data are ‘most likely using it unethically’.
 And with the continual flow of fines being handed out for GDPR-related indiscretions making for eye-opening headlines, this may prove to be a difficult perception to shift.

-Customized Marketing Makes for Happier Consumers; And Successful Campaigns
+Customized Digital Advertising Makes for Happier Consumers; And Successful Campaigns

 Ensuring that user data activated for campaigns is consented at the point of collection is the only way to avoid toxic data.
 This eliminates the kind of rogue marketing practices that have regulators handing out significant fines and punishments.
 And communicating transparently over how user data is generated, collected, and used engenders trust with consumers.

 When combined with purpose-built AI technology, compliant mobile user journey data becomes the fuel for outstanding campaigns.
 At Ogury, user consent and privacy rights have been a foundational principle since establishing the company in 2014.
-Each of our 400m+ mobile users are presented with a GDPR compliant opt-in form and have the opportunity to opt-out of data collection and personalized marketing with every campaign we deliver.
+Each of our 400m+ mobile users are presented with a valid GDPR consent notice and have the opportunity to opt-out of data collection and personalized marketing with every campaign we deliver.